May 14, 2020

 “Our number one focus is the protection of our residents and staff, we need personal protective equipment and prioritized testing to fight COVID-19 in our facilities.” said Deborah Pacyna, spokeswoman for the California Association of Health Facilities, which represents the majority of nursing homes in the state.
 She also said that a lack of timely COVID-19 tests for nursing home residents and workers is making it difficult to detect case clusters and outbreaks.

 To date, slightly more than 2.000 Californians have died from COVID-19, but the dramatic death numbers for long-term care facilities puts California’s eldercare facilities as the deadliest places to live.
 But, as the cases and deaths mount, the state continues to press for placing more Coronavirus patients in the facilities, while hiding data about individual facilities from families and the public.

-If you or someone you love is caught in a possible case of Medical Malpractice or Elderly Healthcare Abuse in one of California’s eldercare facilities, we welcome your call to have a legal consultation to see if we can help you with your case.
-Contact us at 888-288-0091 orthroughourwebsite.
+If you or someone you love is caught in a possible case of Elderly Healthcare Abuse.
+Gharibian Law is one of the best Medical Malpractice Attorney and provides eldercare facilities, we welcome your call to have a legal consultation to see if we can help you with your case.
+Contact us at 888-288-0091 or through our website.